garussell/simple-aged-cache/README.md

 ## Setup

 I added the repository to my local hardrive from a zip file provied in the coursework.
-I the created a repository of my own for version control.
+I the created this remote repository of my own for version control.
 The project uses `Java` with `IntelliJ IDEA`.
 The initial repo from class included the `.github` workflow - `build.yml`.
 It also included `gradle` to automate the application build.
 In addition, the `JUnit` test suite with 4 failing tests came with the project.
 The objective was to build the SimpleAgedCache in Java and/or Kotlin.
 I chose Java for this first iteration.

 ## Implementation